 Aran emphasized that Turkish banks are set to face a tough financial environment in the coming years, with repercussions likely to be felt well into 2025.
 The pressure on financial institutions is expected to stem from measures taken by Turkish authorities to combat inflation through high interest rates and tightening policies.

 One of the key issues facing Turkish banks is the erosion of asset quality and the challenges in maintaining net interest margins.
 Aran pointed out that banks are already experiencing a decline in asset quality, while net interest margins are under significant pressure.
-The decrease in return on equity for banks is also a cause for concern, with the for reporting losses under ‘inflation accounting’.
+The decrease in return on equity for banks is also a cause for concern, with the potential for reporting losses under ‘inflation accounting’.

 Anticipated Monetary Policy Changes